KrisKasprzak/TeensyDB/README.md

 # DBase
 Remember the infamous DBase III?
-Well here it is for your MCU's.
+Well here it is for your MCU's (tested with Teensy and W25Q64JVSSIQ).
 This library is a database system for SPI-based flash memory chips intended for microcontrollers like the mighty Teensy.
 This database driver uses a field/record approach in saving data to a chip.
 While you can save data to and SD card, the classic open/write/save has a huge overhead the can take in the 100's of ms to execute.
 This driver can save ~50 bytes in under 2ms.
 Data on the chip can be downloaded to an SD card for portable transfer to a PC.

 https://www.winbond.com/resource-files/w25q64jv%20revj%2003272018%20plus.pdf